pseale/hot-takes-blog/content/posts/standard-disclaimer.md

 - sometimes make a serious point
 - but also bury that serious point in a nuclear-grade take 💣

-You're here to be:
+You're here to:

-- entertained
+- be entertained
-- enraged
+- be enraged
-- entertainraged and to achieve edutainment
+- be entertainraged and to achieve edutainment

 I don't take myself, my hot takes, or this blog too seriously.
 Enjoy!